praveenpitchika/Geospatial-Analysis-with-Python/README.md

 # Python Foundation for Spatial Analysis

 This repository contains two Jupyter Notebooks that serve as a foundational guide for performing geospatial analysis and data visualization using Python.
-The notebooks are designed for students, researchers, or professionals who want to apply programming skills to geospatial data.
+The notebooks are designed for students or professionals who want to apply programming skills to geospatial data.

 ## 🚀 Getting Started